-OFF button

-- When the set is in the conference mode this button will light up.
-Depressing this non-locking button while the handset is in its cradle will terminate a call

-MIKE buttons

-- When any of the three locking microphone buttons (GREEN MIKE, GOLD MIKE, or SET MIKE) are depressed while the handset is in its cradle, the corresponding microphone is activated (any combination of microphones can be activated at one time by simultaneously depressing the appropriate buttons).

-AUX DIAL button

-- Depressing this locking button will activate the auxiliary dial input jack so that a TOUCH-TONE® telephone set or dial unit plugged into this jack can be used to send out tone signals.

-MIKES OFF button - Depressing this locking button will turn off all microphones without terminating a call; the incoming speech will still be heard.
+button will light up.
+Depressing this non-lock- ing button while the handset is in its cradle will terminate a call.
+MIKE buttons - When any of the three locking microphone buttons (GREEN MIKE, GOLD MIKE, or SET MIKE) are depressed while the handset is in its cradle, the corresponding microphone is activated (any combination of microphones can be activated at one time by simultane- ously depressing the appropriate buttons).
+AUX DIAL button Depressing this locking button will activate the auxiliary dial input jack so that a TOUCH- TONE® telephone set or dial unit plugged into this jack can be used to send out tone signals.
+MIKES OFF button Depressing this locking button will turn off all microphones without terminating a call; the incoming speech will still be heard.
+VOLUME Adjustment for loudspeaker level.
+Desired transmission of one-way lectures is "O" ad- justment.
+1

-VOLUME

-- Adjustment for loudspeaker level.
-Desired transmission of one-way lectures is "O" adjustment.